Medical Specialties

 3) Salivary gland cancer

-In case of salivary gland cancer, thorough examinations and surgical removal of a carcinoma should be done as soon as possible.
-A treatment plan is developed based on tumor size and degree of metastasis, and if the tumor did not directly invade into the main brain nerves like facial nerves, the brain nerves should be preserved.
-Surgery is the primary and first treatment for removable carcinomas, and radiotherapy or chemotherapy is performed for unremovable carcinomas.
+In cases of salivary gland cancer, accurate early diagnosis and surgical resection are critical.
+A treatment plan is developed based on tumor size and degree of metastasis, and if the tumor did not directly invade into the main brain nerves like facial nerves, the approach prioritizes preserving nerve function as much as possible.
+Surgery is the primary and first treatment for operable tumors, and radiotherapy or chemotherapy is performed in cases where surgery is not feasible.